geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-22/meeting-transcript.md

 I will.
 Anything that's.
 Different.
 To.

 ##### **Wozeparrot** [[00:25:12](https://www.youtube.com/watch?v=IuaE1LK9_SQ&t=1512)]
 We can give a little stats.
-Oh yeah what's the... is it working now?
+Oh yeah what's the.. is it working now?
 Oh it's working now okay.
 It's working but we don't have historic data.
-No...
+No..
 It will be back, historic data will be back.
 But so as of right now the database that we use for stats is influxdb.

 ##### **Nimlgen** [[00:25:42](https://www.youtube.com/watch?v=IuaE1LK9_SQ&t=1542)]
 Okay.